 Committee meetings are held at IALA Headquarters.
 Exceptionally they may be held elsewhere, with the approval of the Secretary-General.

 The duration of a committee meeting is normally five days, with the daily schedule being decided by the committee Chair.

+The opening and closing plenary of a committee meeting may be held as an online meeting as decided by the committee Chair.

 Schedule of meetings

 Committees meet normally twice per year.
 The meeting dates of all committees for a given year are proposed by the PAP and approved by the Secretary-General at least one year in advance and such dates are advertised to all members through the website.